identity-managed/website/content/blog/custom-attributes-in-entra-id.md

 authors:
   - DavidLundell
 ---
-M﻿icrosoft has had a lot of chefs in the kitchen baking up solutions to different problems and now we have an array of confusing choices about where to put your data.
+M﻿icrosoft has had a lot of chefs in the E﻿ntra ID kitchen baking up solutions to different problems and now we have an array of confusing choices about where to put your data.
 This is the first of a series of posts to help you choose the correct one for you and your needs.

+In on-premises Active Directory(AD) we only had two: [Extension Attributes](https://learn.microsoft.com/en-us/exchange/recipients/mailbox-custom-attributes) and [Schema Extensions](https://learn.microsoft.com/en-us/windows/win32/ad/how-to-extend-the-schema).
+The Extension Attributes were not part of the AD Schema until you applied the Exchange Schema Extensions.
+The [Extension Attributes in Entra](https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http#extension-attributes) are the cloud version of these.
+In contrast AD Schema Extensions don't have a perfect parallel in the Entra.
+Whereas [Directory Extensions](https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http#directory-microsoft-entra-id-extensions), [Schema Extensions](https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http#schema-extensions) and [Custom Security Attributes](https://learn.microsoft.com/en-us/entra/fundamentals/custom-security-attributes-overview) all have similarities to the on-premises AD Schema Extensions, [Open Extensions](https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http#open-extensions) are a completely different animal evoking images of the Wild West, where anything goes!

 ![](/img/all-the-doors-together2.jpg)